radekwarowny/java_exercises/README.md

 # java_exercises

+Java exercises 'Programming by Doing' composed by Graham Mitchell.

 # How to run

    1. Open a command prompt window and go to the directory where you saved the java program (MyFirstJavaProgram.java).
 Assume it's C:\.